mojtabaahn/minimal/README.md

 its a simple limited shot of the project

-surely I appreciate any contributions.
+surely i appreciate any contributions.